cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 [section in the Testing Library docs that explores these options in detail](https://testing-library.com/docs/queries/about/#precision), but here they are in a nutshell:

-- `exact` (`true` by default) determines whether the match is case-sensitive or not.
+* `exact` - (`true` by default) determines whether the match is case-sensitive or not.
-- `normalization` Whitespace is collapsed when doing a text match.
+* `normalization` - By default whitespace is collapsed when doing a text match.
 This property can be set to override that behavior.

 ## Uses of get*, query* and find* Functions